Contents

 For any Berkeley Lab facility life-threatening emergency — Call 911 (from Berkeley Lab phone, non-Berkeley Lab phone, or cell phone).

-For all work-related injuries and non-life-threatening emergencies occurring between 7 a.m. and 4:30 p.m. on regular business days, contact Berkeley Lab Health Services — call (510) 486-6266 (during off-hours, call (510) 486-6999).
+For all work-related injuries and non-life-threatening emergencies occurring between 7:30 a.m. and 4:00 p.m. on regular business days, contact Berkeley Lab Health Services at (510) 486-6266 (during off-hours, call the Site Operations Center at (510) 486-6999).

 - In case of fire, explosion, gas leak, chemical incident, radiological incident, environmental incident, or any other emergency or accident: